RunestoneInteractive/RunestoneServer/source/Recursion/recursionsimple.rst

    :alt: image

-   Series of Recursive Calls Adding a List of Numbers
+   Figure 1: Series of Recursive Calls Adding a List of Numbers

 When we reach the point where the problem is as simple as it can get, we begin to piece together the solutions of each of the small problems